What are Anesthesia Errors?

 If a patient experiences one or more of the above injuries after a surgery, it can be the result of an anesthesia error.
 It is vital that the patient is seen right away, diagnosed, and treated.
 Any physician or hospital staff that fails to do so can be liable for medical malpractice.
 Reporting a concern to a doctor or appropriate agency can help, but it can also cause the health care provider responsible to “cover their tracks.”
 With the help of an experienced attorney, a patient who has suffered an anesthesia error can collect evidence, file a anesthesiology malpractice claim, and receive compensation.

-If you or someone you know has undergone anesthesia and suffered a serious injury in Pennsylvania, contact our Philadelphia anesthesia errors attorney immediately for a confidential, no obligation consultation.
+If you or someone you know has undergone anesthesia and suffered a serious injury in Pennsylvania, contact the anesthesia errors lawyers at Lopez McHugh LLP immediately for a confidential, no obligation consultation.